 Does your role include changing the way other people work?

 Perhaps change is in your job description, or even in your job title.
 Or it’s only inferred.
-You’re in strategy management, organization effectiveness, information technology, process improvement, project management… the list goes on.
+You’re in project management, human resources, strategy management, organizational effectiveness, information technology, process improvement … the list goes on.